 The first underground facility under the Pyrenees, close to a dismissed railway tunnel, was created in the 1980s by Angel Morales and the Nuclear and High-Energy Physics Department of the Saragossa University.
 Taking profit of the excavation of a parallel road tunnel, the new laboratory was later built.
 The underground structures have been completed in 2005.
 Soon after, several design and construction defects have emerged and the necessary reparation works are now being made.
 LSC is managed by a Consortium between the Spanish Ministry for Education and Science, the Government of Aragon and the University of Saragossa.
-The surface building has been funded.
-It will contain headquarters, administration, library, meeting room, offices, laboratories, storages and a mechanical workshop, safety structures and management, for a total of approximately 1500 m2.
+The surface building is under construction, to be completed by the end of 2010.
+It will contain headquarters, administration, library, meeting room, offices, laboratories, storages and a mechanical workshop, safety structures and management, for a total of approximately 1500 m.
 A dozen of employees are being hired.